Check, Please!: Producers

 The concept was created by David Manilow and developed by Manilow and Joel Cohen.
 The executive producers are Manilow and V.J.
 McAleer.
 Manilow also oversees all operations of the show and the brand.

 According to Manilow, the inspiration for creating the show came from a weekly dining club that he started and included Cohen and film director Joe Angio.
 The three would rotate selecting restaurants to visit, and each would try to outdo each other in selecting wild or exotic places.

 Lost episode

-On January 16, 2009, a previously unaired August 2001 episode (Dixie Kitchen), which featured the then Illinois state senator Barack Obama, was finally premiered on WTTW, days before his presidential inauguration.
+On January 16, 2009, a previously unaired August 2001 episode (Dixie Kitchen), which featured the then Illinois state senator Barack Obama, premiered on WTTW, days before his presidential inauguration.